First Time Mowing? How High to Cut Your Grass (by Type and Season)

 Place the mower on a flat, hard surface, turn it off, and disconnect the spark plug wire or battery.
 Then measure from the ground to the bottom of the cutting blade with a ruler or tape measure.
 Adjust the wheel height until that distance matches your target mowing height.
 This quick check ensures the “3” on your dial really cuts at about 3 inches instead of being off by half an inch or more.

 Lawn scalping happens when you cut so low that you remove most of the green leaf tissue and may even expose the crowns or bare soil.
 Signs include large tan or straw-colored areas immediately after mowing, rough choppy patches where the mower dropped into low spots, and visible soil or pale crowns at the surface.
 Repeated scalping forces grass to burn stored energy regrowing leaves instead of building roots, making it more vulnerable to drought, weeds, and disease.
-Keeping to safe mowing heights and following the one-third rule helps prevent this damage.
+Keeping to safe mowing heights

 The one-third rule means you should never remove more than one third of the grass blade in a single mowing.
 Cutting more than that puts significant stress on the plant and encourages shallow roots and recovery problems.
 For example, if you maintain your lawn at 3 inches, you should mow when it reaches about 4.5 inches.
 Sticking to this rule is especially important when dealing with overgrown grass or the first mow of the season.